The Magis Program

 The word ‘Magis’ in Latin means the more, the better, the deeper.
 It refers to the philosophy of doing more for Christ, and therefore doing more for others.
 Doing the Magis, is an aspiration and inspiration in all that we do in life.

 What is the Magis Program?

 The Magis Program has been designed to help you grow as a person.
-It is also hoped you will learn more about yourself as a person and how you can help other people.
-In order to do this you will need to spend some time reflecting and writing about your experiences during your placement.
+It is also hoped you will learn more about yourself and how you can help other people.
+In order to do this you will need to spend 15 hours of community service and reflecting upon your Magis experiences with your tutor teacher.

 The founder of the Jesuits, St Ignatius Loyola believed that the way to God was through helping and serving others.
 In order to help his followers reflect of their lives and experiences he developed a set of reflections known as Spiritual Exercises.
 At the end of these he asks his followers to love and serve in everything they do.